 A: Subleasing is allowed with permission on a case by case basis.
 Please see our Leasing Info page for more on this.
 Pets and smoking are not allowed in our properties.
 Some of our buildings do have outside areas where smoking is acceptable, but it is imperative that you clean up after yourself and respect these shared spaces.

 Q: I want to be able to have parties, is that allowed?

 A: This is a delicate subject.
 We take a lot of pride in our properties and thus are very concerned about how they are treated.
 We expect our residents to respect us, our property and their neighbors as well as obey any laws that pertain to drinking, clean community, and noise ordinances.
 We are very alert property owners and want to work with our residents to achieve a harmonious balance between fun and responsibility.
-We are now including in our lease a restriction on BeerPong tables and any other binge drinking games or apparatus on our property.
-We hope that our residents can find responsible, controlled ways of enjoying partying without putting themselves, the property or others at risk.
-Coincidentally, the Ann Arbor Police department expects us to do this, as there is an increasing problem with parties and underage drinking in off-campus properties.
-We are very closely involved with the city’s Crime Task Force which is a community-based crime prevention committee focused on safety and crime in the campus areas so we need to set a good example.
+We include a restriction on BeerPong tables and any other binge drinking games or apparatus on our property in our lease.
+We expect that our residents can find responsible, controlled ways of enjoying partying without putting themselves, the property, or others at risk.

 Q: Do your properties come furnished?
 What’s included with the rent; internet, utilities, parking, etc.?

 A: Each of our units are unique in what they offer as far as furniture and what is included.
 Each unit’s description will specify these details.

 Click here to go to the listing of available units.